denpeshkov/cs-notes/Go Slices Internals.md

 - `array` is a pointer to the underlying array
 - `len` represents the length of a slice
-- `cap` indicates the capacity of the struct, which corresponds to the length of the underlying array
+- `cap` indicates the capacity of a slice

 Note that, slice is *not* a pointer to a struct